-As discussed in Note 1 to the financial statements, effective July 1, 2019, Journey Center for Safety and Healing adopted Accounting Standards Codification (ASC) Topic 958, Not-for-Profit Entities, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made and ASC Topic 230, Statement of Cash Flows.
+As discussed in Note 1 to the financial statements, effective July 1, 2020, Journey Center for Safety and Healing adopted Accounting Standards Codification (ASC) Topic 606, Revenue from Contracts with Customers.
 Our opinion is not modified with respect to this matter.